slub/kitodo-production-docker/README.md

 docker pull markusweigelt/kitodo-production:TAG
 ```

-After the container has been started Kitodo.Production can be reached at http://localhost:8080/kitodo with initial credentials testadmin / test.
+After the container has been started Kitodo.Production can be reached at http://localhost:8080/kitodo with initial credentials username "testadmin" and password "test".

 ### Environment Variables